exonum/exonum-doc/src/home/design-overview.md

 **Thin clients** represent clients in the client-server paradigm; they connect to full nodes to retrieve information from the blockchain they are interested in, and to send transactions.
-Exonum provides a "proofs mechanism", allowing thin clients to check if the full-node answered fairly.
+Exonum provides a “proofs mechanism”, allowing thin clients to check if the full-node answered fairly.
 Based on cryptographic commitments via Merkle / Merkle Patricia trees, this mechanism allows verifying that a response from the full node has been really authorized by supermajority of validators.